DTJF/cmakefbc/_A_FileFold.md

 #### doc_htm  {#SubDocHtm}

-This target uses the specified `DOXYFILE`, extends it by fb-doc specific code and sets the output format to html in subfolder `html`.
+This target uses the specified `DOXYFILE`, extends it by fbdoc specific code and sets the output format to html in subfolder `html`.
 Afterwards it calls Doxygen to generate the html tree.
 When finished, find the start page at `html/index.html` in your Doxygen build folder,